Gendering Practices: Master's Programme

 Equipping you to work towards equal opportunities

-The master’s programme in Gendering Practices gives you theoretical and practical means to work in fields that focus on securing equal opportunities and challenging social and cultural norms based on gender, ethnicity, sexuality, class, and functionality.
-The programme offers different strands of study, developed to prepare you for different parts of the labour market.
+The master’s programme in Gendering Practices gives you theoretical and practical means to work in fields that focus on securing equal opportunities and challenging social and cultural norms based on gender, ethnicity, sexuality, class, age, and functionality.
+The programme is developed to prepare you for different parts of the labour market.

 Knowledge of gendering practices can help improve equality at the workplace.